Press - Exclusive Interviews - Chris .R. Notarile

 and why do you like it so much?

-I saw it when around the time Escape LA came out.
-I saw the trailers, wanted to
+I saw it when around the time Escape From L.A. came out.
+I saw the

 it all ending that made me like the movie as well as the sequel.